Last Updated on

 Advocates for Women’s Rights, like Elizabeth Cady Stanton and Susan B. Anthony, Anti-Slavery Activists like Frederick Douglas and Harriet Tubman, spurred on movements that gained national attention.

-End the day by staying in the small Erie Canal town of Newark, in the former home base of the company that brought the “mail order rose” to mass market USA on this Women Power NY Getaway.
+End the day in the small Erie Canal town of Newark, in the former home base of the company that brought the “mail order rose” to mass market USA on this Women Power NY Getaway.

 Things to Do in Seneca Falls and Newark NY

 TOUR: Women’s Rights National Historic Park, Seneca Falls

 Seneca Falls NY was the site of the first Women’s Rights Convention in 1848.
 Though Harriet Tubman and Frederick Douglas moved to this land of Temperance and Abolition after escaping slavery in Maryland, the story of Seneca Falls focuses most on suffragist, Elizabeth Cady Stanton.

 Stanton had attended a 2-day Women’s Rights Convention in London where only men were allowed to speak.
 In other words, women could be seen, but not heard.

 Stanton, who lived in Boston with her attorney husband, swore she’d rectify that with a true Women’s Rights Conference.

 In an attempt to tame his feminist daughter, Stanton’s father sent her, along with her husband, to Seneca Falls – a Quaker stronghold.
 Living so far away, her father assumed, she wouldn’t cause trouble in Boston.